tca19/programming-notes/expert-c-programming/ch06-runtime/ch06-notes.md

 programming.
 This winner was the person who produced the faster `read and process all the numbers of this file`.
 The best program was smashing the stack to overwrote the CPU time used variable and made a negative time for the task.
+The second best one was computing the result, writing the result to a file and read back this value during the 2 submission eval.